 - The University's General Liability Policy will provide coverage for students for unpaid university approved placements, while for paid placements General Liability Insurance should be provided by the employer.

 - If a Certificate of Insurance is requested by the placement institution please complete a Request for Certificate of Insurance form.

 - The student is required to ensure that adequate medical coverage is in place either through MUNSU or a private medical insurance provider.

-- We recommend that if a student is participating in an International placement that they contact the International Centre.
+- We recommend that if a student is participating in an international placement that they contact the Memorial's International Centre.